-Black Rock Geothermal LLC, Elmore North Geothermal LLC, and Morton Bay Geothermal LLC1 have submitted Applications for Certification to the California Energy Commission to construct and operate three separate geothermal facilities in Imperial County, California: the Black Rock Geothermal Project (BRGP), the Elmore North Geothermal Project (ENGP), and the Morton Bay Geothermal Project (MBGP).
-Burrowing owl (Athene cunicularia) surveys were conducted concurrently for the three proposed projects which share temporary construction areas.
-Each proposed project has a separate Biological Study Area (BSA) which includes the extent of temporary and permanent disturbance areas (Figures 1, 2, and 3).
-For the purposes of the burrowing owl survey, the three BSA's and associated buffers were merged into one area (referred to as merged survey area) (Figure 4).
-This report summarizes the survey methods and the impact evaluation results of breeding season burrowing owl surveys conducted for all three proposed projects on June 5-9, July 10-12, and August 14-16, 2023.
+Black Rock Geothermal LLC, Elmore North Geothermal LLC, and Morton Bay Geothermal LLC submitted Applications for Certification to the California Energy Commission to construct and operate three separate geothermal facilities in Imperial County, California, the Black Rock Geothermal Project (BRGP), Elmore North Geothermal Project (ENGP), and Morton Bay Geothermal Project (MBGP).
+Burrowing owl (Athene cunicularia) surveys were conducted concurrently for the three proposed projects, which share temporary construction areas.
+Each proposed project has a separate Biological Study Area (BSA), which includes the extent of temporary and permanent disturbance areas (Figures 1, 2, and 3).
+The BSA is defined as all areas that could potentially be impacted by the project plus a buffer to accommodate any changes to project limits and project design that may occur during project development.
+For the purposes of the burrowing owl survey, the three BSAs and associated buffers were merged into one area (referred to as the merged biological study area) (Figure 4).
+The total survey acreage of the three merged BSAs and associated buffers is 4,762 acres (1,927 hectares), which includes 3,216 acres (1,302 hectares) for BRGP; 3,683 acres (1,491 hectares) for ENGP; and 3,521 acres (1,425 hectares) for MBGP.
+This report summarizes the survey methods and the impact evaluation results of breeding and nonbreeding season burrowing owl surveys conducted for all three proposed projects on June 5 through 9, July 10 through 12, August 14 through 16, and November 6 through 7, 2023.